AcornDrifter/Drifter/README.md

 Over 25 years since release, the commercial life of Drifter has long-since passed, along with the computer platform on which it was designed to run.
 This repo is an attempt to preserve a small part of the original Acorn software catalogue and make the game available and playable on more hardware.

 The [Drifter version available here](https://github.com/AcornDrifter/Drifter/blob/main/Drifter%20(32-bit%20compatible).zip) has been updated for compatibility with modern 32-bit RISC OS beyond version 3.
 With thanks to Jon Abbott at JASPP for the generous technical help.
 Transfer the [Drifter (32-bit compatible).zip](https://github.com/AcornDrifter/Drifter/blob/main/Drifter%20(32-bit%20compatible).zip) to the emulator or real hardware first, and then unzip the archive within RISC OS itself to preserve the file types within the **`!Drifter32`** folder.

 ## Source code

 The source code is available in a [readable form here on GitHub](Source/!RunImage.txt).
 The BBC BASIC (tokenized) form of the same file is also provided.
 If you're interested enough to tinker with the source code, shift-double-click on **`!Drifter32`**, and shift-double-click on **`!RunImage`** to view and edit the source code.
 [StrongEd](http://stronged.iconbar.com) is highly recommended.

+Feel free to tinker with, or improve the game in any way and share any results in this repo, via branches or pull requests.

 ## Background